 Seen presenting the Caithness flag here

-are, from left, Caithness Ward Manager David Sutherland, Caithness Civic Leader Gail Ross and Lord Lyon Joseph Morrow.
+are, from left, Caithness Ward Manager David Sutherland, Caithness Civic Leader Gail Ross and Lord Lyon Joseph Morrow and Gail Ross again, below.

 Below, Lord-Lieutenant Anne Dunnett waving off competitiors at the Rallye Monte Carlo Classique at John O’Groats with the new Caithness flag, on January 27th, 2016, the day after the new flag was revealed to the public.